 2012 BIG EAST Coach of the Year

 Kyle Flood has done something in his first two seasons that no other coach in school history has been able to accomplish in their first two years at Rutgers – lead the Scarlet Knights to two consecutive bowl appearances.
 Flood, the 2012 BIG EAST Coach of the Year, guided Rutgers to its eighth bowl in the last nine seasons with last year’s appearance in the New Era Pinstripe Bowl versus Notre Dame.

 Flood has the second-highest total of victories for any coach after two seasons in school history.
 Four players garnered all-conference honors in 2013 under Flood’s watch for the first time – sophomore tight end Tyler Kroft (first team), sophomore running back Paul James (first team), junior center Betim Bujari (second team) and true freshman return specialist Janarion Grant (second team).

 Flood’s first year as head coach of the Rutgers football program was as memorable as any first-year coach in Rutgers’ 144 years of football.
 Flood guided Rutgers to its first BIG EAST Championship, earned BIG EAST Coach of the Year honors and won more games (nine) than any rookie head coach in RU history.
 Flood was named the 29th head coach at the Birthplace of College Football on January 31, 2012.

 Following the championship 2012 season, a school-record seven players were selected in the 2013 NFL Draft.
-In addition, five players also signed NFL free agent contracts as a total of 14 players from the 2012 squad joined the professional football ranks.
+In addition, seven players also signed NFL free agent contracts as a total of 14 players from the 2012 squad joined the professional football ranks.